odoo/owl/doc/qweb.md

 const qweb = new owl.QWeb();
 ```

-It's API is quite simple:
+Its API is quite simple:

 - **`constructor(data)`**: constructor.
 Takes an optional string to add initial
   templates (see `addTemplates` for more information on format of the string).